LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 #### Checking the Class count and Gender Count
+This provide insights on the numbers of Males and Females in the diabetes classes
 ``` Python
 dd_class = df['CLASS'].value_counts()# show the counts of Non-diabetes Pre-diabetes and Diabetes
 dd_class